JoshuaHong/dotfiles/README.md

 ### Boot the installation medium
 * Use UEFI boot mode
-  > 📝 **Note:** UEFI is the newest standard and most modern hardware do not support legacy BIOS boot.
+  > 📝 **Note:** UEFI is the newest standard, and most modern hardware does not support legacy BIOS boot.
 * Disable secure boot
   > 📝 **Note:** Sometimes installation images do not support secure boot.
 Secure boot can be set up after installation.
 * Ensure that the boot order prioritizes the external bootable media over the internal disk devices